weberlab-hhu/Helixer/README.md

 Gene calling with Deep Neural Networks.

 ## Disclaimer
-This is beta, or maybe alpha... there is nothing stable here.
+This software is very much beta and probably not stable enough to build on (yet).

 ## Goal
 Setup and train models for _de novo_ prediction of gene structure.